bensig/benobi-one-src/content/about.md

 ### About Benobi

-I have always been driven by curiousity and creativity.
+I have always been driven by curiosity and creativity.

-Curiousity is an art form itself.
+Curiosity is an art form itself.
 I love to learn about people, to learn new tricks, and to share those tricks with other people I meet.
-One of my main philosphies in life is to emulate what I appreaciate in other people - or "don't hate, emulate."
+One of my main philosphies in life is to emulate what I appreciate in other people - or "don't hate, emulate."

 Before going full-time into creating products in 2017, I ran a technology consulting company that I started back in college.
 The consulting company took me on many adventures and introduced me to many great people - it's still profitable and being run by my business partner today!
 Now, I work at a VC-backed startup that also raised money through an ICO.